verenaHeusser/adversarial_interpretation_manipulation/notes.md

 # interpretation frameworks
 1. https://www.pnas.org/content/pnas/116/44/22071.full.pdf pdr framework
-   - In the context of ML, there are 2areas where errors can arise: when approximating the underlyingdata relationships with a model (predictive accuracy) and whenapproximating what the model has learned using an interpreta-tion method (descriptive accuracy).
+   - In the context of ML, there are 2areas where errors can arise: when approximating the underlying data relationships with a model (predictive accuracy) and whenapproximating what the model has learned using an interpreta-tion method (descriptive accuracy).

 FIRST SURVEY PAPER ON FOOLING INTERPRETERS